klemmm/auspex/README.md

 - This allows precise analysis of program behavior under different conditions
 - The state splitting mechanism is crucial for handling conditional branches and state-dependent behavior

+### Detecting original code blocks and associating them to dispatcher state values

+For each instruction, the associated abstract states are checked, if the abstract state contains only one possible dispatcher state value, then the instruction is considered belonging to original code, and matched to the corresponding dispatcher state value.

+The obfuscation/dispatcher instructions usually corresponds to multiple dispatcher state values, and therefore are not considered original code instructions.

 ## Installation

 1. Clone the repository: